greenrobotllc/adserver/README.md

 ## Steps to install:
 0. You must use PHP 7.1 or greater.
+Make a new folder to put the code:

+mkdir adserver

 1. Git clone the adserver code from Github: https://github.com/greenrobotllc/adserver

+Command:

+cd adserver; git clone https://github.com/greenrobotllc/adserver .

+2. Run php composer to install the components:

+php composer.phar install --no-scripts

+mkdir bootstrap/cache

+php composer.phar install

+Change your username and password from the default
-2. Edit database/seeds/UserTableSeeder.php with your preferred email and password.
+3. Edit database/seeds/UsersTableSeeder.php with your preferred email and password.

-3. Install PHP Composer
-4. php composer.phar install
-5. Create database
-6. Move .env.example to .env and fill in your database credentials.
+4. In the project folder, move .env.example to .env and fill in your database credentials: cp .env.example .env

+-Create the adserver database.
+I used Sequel Pro on Mac OS X.

+-Migrate the database.
+Run:

-7. Run php artisan migrate
+php artisan migrate
-8. Run php artisan db:seed
+php artisan db:seed

-9. You should setup a new subdomain for this adserver, and point it to the public folder.
+-Reset the cached config files: php artisan key:generate php artisan config:cache php artisan config:clear

+Laradock deployment:
+-If you want to deploy the adserver with laradock, run the following to install the git submodule:
+Command:
+git submodule update --init --recursive

+Enter the laradock folder and rename env-example to .env.
+Command:
+cd laradock; cp env-example .env

+Run your containers:
+docker-compose down
+docker-compose up -d nginx mysql

+Open up http://localhost in your web browser

+More instructions available at https://laradock.io/

+Finally:
-10. Login with your email and password and setup your Google Client secrets, Google Account Info and LifeStreetMedia account info.
+-Login with your email and password and setup your Google Client secrets, Google Account Info and LifeStreetMedia account info.

+FAQ:
-11. What is the route I am suppose to provide for the Adsense Oauth Callback when setting up the google_clients_secrets.json?
+What is the route I am suppose to provide for the Adsense Oauth Callback when setting up the google_clients_secrets.json?
 The route would be the address of your webserver.
 You should setup a domain or subdomain for it to work.
 For example: https://yoursubdomain.greenrobot.com/refresh
 12. Setup something like the following in cron (your path to artisan may vary): * * * * * php /var/www/html/adserver/artisan schedule:run >> /dev/null 2>&1